 1964: BBC television premiered Top of the Pops, a new musical variety show hosted by radio disc jockey Jimmy Saville.
 The program was kicked off by Dusty Springfield who performed “I Only Want to Be With You,” followed by lip-synced performances by the Rolling Stones, the Dave Clark Five, the Hollies, and the Swinging Blue Jeans.

-1966: Simon and Garfunkel had their first #1 single in the US with “The Sound of Silence.”
+1966: Simon & Garfunkel had their first #1 single in the US with “The Sound of Silence.”
 Throughout the month of January, the record twice traded places with the Beatles’ “We Can Work It Out” as the top song on Billboard’s Hot 100 chart.
 After the poor reception of the duo’s first album, Wednesday Morning, 3 A.M., which included the original version of “The Sound of Silence,” Simon and Garfunkel ceased working together and Simon traveled to Europe.
 After the song began to receive increased radio airplay on college stations, Columbia Records producer Tony Wilson decided to remix the song with electric instrumentation like other popular folk rock hits.
-In the wake of the song’s success, Simon promptly returned to the United States to record a new Simon & Garfunkel album at Columbia’s request.
+In the wake of the new single’s success, Paul Simon promptly returned to the United States to record a new Simon & Garfunkel album at Columbia’s request.
 Their follow-up LP was titled Sounds of Silence to further capitalize on their recent hit.

-1966: New Jersey quintet the Knickerbockers entered the top 40 on the Billboard singles chart for the first time with “Lies,” making it to #20 during the song’s thirteen-week chart run.
+1966: New Jersey quintet the Knickerbockers entered the top 40 on the Billboard singles chart for the first time with “Lies,” which made it to #20 during the song’s thirteen weeks on the chart.

-1967: The Doors made one of their first, if not their very first, live television appearances on KTLA-TV Channel 5 in Los Angeles lip-synching their first single “Break on Through.”
+1967: The Doors made one of their first, if not their very first, live television appearances on KTLA-TV Channel 5 in Los Angeles lip-syncing their first single, “Break on Through.”
 The show was hosted by Casey Kasem and produced by Dick Clark.

-1969: Scottish pop rock band Marmalade had their first and only #1 on the UK singles chart with their cover of the Beatles’ “Ob-La-Di, Ob-La-Da,” making them the first Scottish group to top the chart.
+1969: Scottish pop rock band Marmalade had their only #1 on the UK singles chart with their cover of the Beatles’ “Ob-La-Di, Ob-La-Da,” making them the first Scottish group to top the chart.

 1972: Carole King’s third album, Music, the follow-up to her previous #1 LP, Tapestry, reached #1 on the Billboard pop chart.